satrai-lab/cozybench/README.md

 Here, `system` specifies the chosen thermal comfort provision system(s), defined as a list in case there are more systems to be evaluated.
 The optional parameter `-b building` is the path to the building FMU model, `-o occupant` and `-p profile` are for occupant trajectory and defined profiles.
 The reference scenarios of Co-zyBench are stored in the folder `./models` of our repository.

-For example, to conduct the evaluations in a predefined office building included in the benchmark using the Parisian climate zone, users can run the following command:
+For example, to conduct the evaluations of the Majority Rule ([for more details](#baseline-samples)) in a predefined office building included in the benchmark using the Parisian climate zone, users can run the following command:

 ```
 python ./main.py -s maj -b ./models/office/Paris/in.fmu -o ./models/office/trajectories -p ./models/office/occ_config.txt